faromoju/Adjutor-API-Tests/README.md

 # Adjutor-API-Tests

-I used Postman in the creation and documentation of these test scripts.
+Postman was used in the creation and documentation of these test scripts.

 To set up and run the test scripts, follow these steps: